 - In the Authentication Mode list, choose None if your device doesn't require you to log onto it by using your Windows credentials.

 - Choose the Select button, and then choose the Launch Windows App Certification Kit button.
 If the remote tools are running on that device, Visual Studio connects to the device and then performs the validation tests.
 See Windows App Certification Kit tests.

 Sideload your app package

 Introduced in the Windows 10 Anniversary Update, app packages can be installed simply by double clicking the app package file.
 To use this, simply navigate to your app package (.appx) or app bundle (.appxbundle) file, and double click it.
 The App Installer launches and provides the basic app information as well as an install button, installation progress bar, and any relevant error messages.

 The App Installer assumes that the app is trusted by the device.
-If you are sideloading a developer or enterprise app, you will need to install the signing certificate to the Trusted Root Certification Authorities store on the device.
+If you are sideloading a developer or enterprise app, you will need to install the signing certificate to the Trusted People or Trusted Publishers Certification Authorities store on the device.
 If you're not sure how to do this, see Installing Test Certificates.